← Back to Malbork Castle Tickets

 Is the chapel of St Mary inside the castle still consecrated?

 The chapel of St Mary in the High Castle is preserved as a museum space rather than an active parish church.
-Catholic services are not held there on a regular schedule.
-The original 14th-century mosaic of the Virgin Mary on the eastern external wall — destroyed in WWII and reconstructed — is one of the centrepieces of the recent restoration.
+Catholic services are typically not held there on a regular basis, though visitors should check current arrangements.
+The sculpture of the Virgin Mary on the eastern external wall — destroyed in WWII and reconstructed — is one of the centrepieces of the recent restoration.

 How significant was the Battle of Grunwald to Malbork?